 The consultations revealed a degree of concern with the loss of dark skies with more street lighting.
-Although this is not a planning matter, it is a clear community aspiration.
+Although this is not a planning matter, it is a clear community aspiration that relates to keeping Poringland as a rural village.

 Key Statement 1: Street Lighting